apache/incubator-brooklyn/docs/use/guide/defining-applications/creating-yaml.md

 * The `services` block takes a list of the typed services we want to deploy.
   This is the meat of the blueprint plan, as you'll see below.

-Finally, that clipboard in the corner let's you easily copy-and-paste into the web-console: simply [download and launch]({{ site.url }}/use/guide/quickstart/) Brooklyn, then in the "Add Application" dialog at the web console (usually [http://127.0.0.1:8081/](http://127.0.0.1:8081/).
+Finally, that clipboard in the corner lets you easily copy-and-paste into the web-console: simply [download and launch]({{ site.url }}/use/guide/quickstart/) Brooklyn, then in the "Add Application" dialog at the web console (usually [http://127.0.0.1:8081/](http://127.0.0.1:8081/).